AqwamCreates/DataPredict/docs/API/Models/TabularNStepStateActionRewardStateAction.md

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between 0 to 1.
 [Default: 0.1]

 * nStep: The number of future steps considered for credit assignment.
 Higher values extend the planning horizon but increase variance.
-Set to 1 for standard Q-learning.
+Set to 1 for standard SARSA.
 [Default: 3]

 * discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
 The value must be set between 0 and 1.
 [Default: 0.95]